Panos994/ShellScripts_VariousExercises/README.md

 # ShellScripts_VariousExercises
-Some school exercises that we have done as a home project in my university.
+Some school exercises that I have done as a small home project about Shell Scripts in my university.